Minnesota Attorney General's Office

 2. National Mortgage Settlement.
 Under the national settlement with Wells Fargo, Bank of America, Citigroup, JP Morgan Chase, and GMAC/Ally, these banks will provide payments to borrowers whose homes were sold or otherwise taken in foreclosure between January 1, 2008 and December 31, 2011 and who meet certain other eligibility criteria.
 The amount of the payment will depend on the number of claims received.
 Eligible individuals had until mid-January, 2013 to request a payment under the National Mortgage Settlement fund.
-We have been told that Rust Consulting, the national settlement administrator, will likely mail checks to eligible individuals who made a claim in late May or June 2013.
+We have been told that Rust Consulting, the national settlement administrator, will likely mail checks to eligible individuals who made a claim between June 10 and 17, 2013.
 If you have questions about this process you can contact Rust Consulting, the settlement administrator, by phone at 1-866-430-8358 or by mail at National Mortgage Settlement Administrator, c/o Rust Consulting, Inc., P.O.
 Box 8043, Faribault, MN 55021-9443.

 National Mortgage Settlement.
 Borrowers who have questions about the national mortgage settlement may go to www.nationalmortgagesettlement.com.